 As this was happening, I turned 30.

 This chronological milestone seemed as auspicious as the Millenium had been 3 months earlier.
 Lots of things started to change.
 The day of my birthday was the first day’s filming I ever did on House Doctor.
 Effectively the start of my TV career in the UK.
-And infact, hanging out with the HD herself, Ann Maurice, also added impetus to my meditative motors.
-Off camera she’s a strikingly intelligent, plugged-in woman with a keen interest in the spiritual.
-As a young mother back in the Mid West she had spent two year in an ashram following the teaching of a famous Hindu yogi.
+And in fact, hanging out with the HD herself, Ann Maurice, also added impetus to my meditative motors.
+Off-camera she’s a strikingly intelligent, plugged-in woman with a keen interest in the spiritual.
+As a young mother back in the Mid West, she had spent two years in an ashram following the teaching of a famous Hindu yogi.
 Meeting her whetted my appetite for the spiritual.

 I remember distinctly sitting in Victoria Park in the East End of London one bright May morning, after a particularly sun-drenched meditation on a bench wreathed with a mass of hawthorn blossom.
 And I asked myself if I really wanted to pollute the atmosphere with another long haul flight so I could amble around in San Francisco aimlessly shopping.
 Suddenly, I decided that I’d rather go and learn something completely new.
 I would go on retreat.